redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/middlewares/http/passtlsclientcert.md

         Not After : Dec  5 11:10:16 2020 GMT
 ```

-And it is formatted as follows in the header:
+The escaped `notAfter` info part is formatted as below:

 ```text
 NA="1607166616"